Armando99Rdz/ota-updates-fastify/README.md

 # OTA Updates Server
-This project is based on [custom-expo-updates](https://github.com/expo/custom-expo-updates-server/tree/main) server.
+This project is based on [custom-expo-updates](https://github.com/expo/custom-expo-updates-server/tree/main) server app.

+## setup enviroment
 ### code-signing keys & certificates
-1. On Expo app root dir you have to use `expo-updates` package to generates code-signing `.pem` files (_public key, private key & certificate_).
+**1.** On Expo app root dir you have to use `expo-updates` package to generates code-signing `.pem` files (_public key, private key & certificate_).
+Remember replace by your paths on the example commands.
 ```bash
 npx expo-updates codesigning:generate \
   --key-output-directory /path/server/code-signing-keys \